Introduction

 • A FreeBSD server is set up and prepared

-• OPTIONAL: The data of the jails are stored in the ZFS pool work in the dataset bastille, which is then integrated under /usr/local/bastille/data
+• OPTIONAL: The data of the jails are stored in the ZFS pool data in the dataset data/bastille,

 • Network card of the host system with access to the LAN network: igb0